-The customer must cease using the Product upon the appearance of an anomaly.
-The customer must notify a servicing Dealer within three (3) days of the appearance of a defect, and provide it with reasonable access to the product and reasonable opportunity to repair it.
-The customer must also present to the authorized Dealer proof of purchase of the product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.
+The customer must cease using the Product upon the appearance of an anomaly, notify a servicing BRP dealer within three (3) days of the appearance of the anomaly and provide the Dealer with reasonable access to the Product and reasonable opportunity to repair it.

+The customer must also present to the Dealer, proof of purchase of the Product and must sign the repair/work order prior to starting the repair in order to validate the warranty repair.

 All parts replaced under this limited warranty become the property of BRP.